raspberrypilearning/introduction-to-processing/worksheet.md

 ## Make things move
 Up until now, you've been writing sketches that draw a single thing and then they're done.
 But Processing is a powerful language that lets you create animations and respond to inputs.
 In this section, you'll learn how to get things to move on screen.

 In order to create movement, you'll need to define two special functions, `setup` and `draw`.
 The code you write in the `setup` function is only executed once when your sketch starts.
-The code you write in the `draw` function is executed over and over again until you terminate the sketch.
-This is the basic structure:
+Afterwards, the code you write in the `draw` function is executed over and over again until you terminate the sketch.
+This is the basic structure of most of the Processing sketches you'll write:

 ```java
 void setup() {